Most people who grow roses, at one time or another will face the dreaded “black spot.”

 8. Keep Your Rose Garden Clean!

 Prune your roses properly and dispose of the pruned limbs promptly.
-When you leave them lying around, any spores that may be on the leaves will reproduce rapidly and can be blown about easily.
+When you leave them lying around, any spores that may be on the leaves will reproduce rapidly spreading the infection as leaves can be blown about easily.

 How To Prevent & Treat Black Spot on Roses